c9s/bbgo/doc/topics/developing-strategy.md

-In the above example, we register our event callback to the market data stream of the current exchange session, The market data stream object here is a session-wide market data stream, so it's shared with other strategies that are also using the same exchange session, you might receive kline with different symbol or interval.
+In the above example, we register our event callback to the market data stream of the current exchange session, The market data stream object here is a session-wide market data stream, so it's shared with other strategies that are also using the same exchange session, so you might receive kline with different symbol or interval.

-so it's better to add a condition to filter the kline events:
+It's better to add a condition to filter the kline events:

 ```go
 func (s *Strategy) Run(ctx context.Context, orderExecutor bbgo.OrderExecutor, session *bbgo.ExchangeSession) error {